Stormwindsky/TurboCreator/README.md

 # How to use it?

-A video on my Youtube channel specializing in tutorials will arrive shortly if it's not late.
+A video on my Youtube channel specializing in tutorials will coming shortly if it's not late.

 # Credits